anthonykyoon/notes-latex/README.md

 These will have a lot of typos, so be advised.
 You can also see how my style of notes have evolved overtime.

-Any unlabled PSET at the current moment is most likely ECON 20210 PSETs
+Any unlabled PSET at the current moment is most likely ECON 20210 PSETs.
+Probably will label those who are different.

 My current LaTeX template is `hw_template.tex`. `latex_aux_clear.py` is a python script I use to clean all auxilary files created by LaTeX compilation.